ioggstream/python-course/sparql-101/12-enriching-data.md

 | <marge@simpsons.com> | Marge | Simpson ||
 | <bart@simpsons.com> | Bart  | Simpson |

-With RDF, there is no fixed schema.
+With RDF, there is no fixed syntactic schema.
-Instead, we have a public set of predicates that can be used to describe the same entity.
+Instead, we describe resources using a public set of predicates
+(`rdf:Property`es).

 ```mermaid
 graph LR